 Loans receivable from related institutions - The Organization made loans to CCOC, a related party, to facilitate the purchase of their owner-occupied property.
 The Organization made loans to two parishes to facilitate the purchase of owner-occupied properties.
-The Organization made a loan to an institution to assist the buyer in a purchase of a parish property sold by the Organization.

 Note 3 - Receivables (continued)